| | Khirghiz

 with the loom (c.
 1900) makes it possible to get a look at a

-Khirgiz carpet, the ladies involved are labeled kara khirgiz.
+Khirgiz carpet, the ladies involved are labeled kara khirgiz. (click on images for large views)

 A little context is useful in this regard.
 The pre-revolutionary